fknfilewalker/xlsl-cpp-interop/README.md

     FLOAT   (ditherStrength)
 ,GlobalUbo)
 #include "xlsl_type_conv_undef.h"
-// GlobalUbo can now be used in C++ and HLSL/GLSL by including the file including this code
+// GlobalUbo can now be used in C++ and HLSL by including the file including this code
 ```

 ## Share Code